CMASCenter/pcluster-cmaq/README.md

 ### Configure the cluster

-The settings in the cluster configuration file determine
+The settings in the cluster configuration file allow you to
    1) specify the head node, and what compute nodes are available (Note, the compute nodes can be updated/changed, but the head node cannot be updated.)
-   2) the maximum number of compute nodes that can be requested using slurm
+   2) specify the maximum number of compute nodes that can be requested using slurm
-   3) What network is used (elastic fabric adapter (efa) - only supported on larger instances https://docs.aws.amazon.com/parallelcluster/latest/ug/efa.html)
+   3) specify the network used (elastic fabric adapter (efa) - only supported on larger instances https://docs.aws.amazon.com/parallelcluster/latest/ug/efa.html)
-   4) Whether the compute nodes are on the same network (see placement groups and networking https://docs.aws.amazon.com/parallelcluster/latest/ug/troubleshooting.html
+   4) specify that the compute nodes are on the same network (see placement groups and networking https://docs.aws.amazon.com/parallelcluster/latest/ug/troubleshooting.html
-   5) Whether hyperthreading is used or not (can be done using config, much easier than earlier methods: https://aws.amazon.com/blogs/compute/disabling-intel-hyper-threading-technology-on-amazon-linux/
+   5) specify if hyperthreading is used or not (can be done using config, much easier than earlier methods: https://aws.amazon.com/blogs/compute/disabling-intel-hyper-threading-technology-on-amazon-linux/
-   6) What disk is used, ie ebs or fsx and the size of /shared disk that is available  (can't be updated) (Note the /shared disks are persistent as you can't turn them off, they will acrue charges until the cluster is deleted so you need to determine the size and type requirements carefully.)
+   6) specify the type of disk that is used, ie ebs or fsx and the size of /shared disk that is available  (can't be updated) (Note the /shared disks are persistent as you can't turn them off, they will acrue charges until the cluster is deleted so you need to determine the size and type requirements carefully.)
-  7) You can turn off the head node after stopping the cluster, as long as you restart it before restaring the cluster
-  8) The pcluster slurm queue system will create and destroy the compute nodes, so that helps reduce manual cleanup for the cluster.
-  9) Whether the intel compiler is available - need separate config settings and license to get access to intel compiler (Note: you can use intelmpi with the gcc compiler, it isn't a requirement to use ifort as the base compiler.)
+   7) specify availability of the intel compiler - need separate config settings and license to get access to intel compiler (Note: you can use intelmpi with the gcc compiler, it isn't a requirement to use ifort as the base compiler.)
-  10) It is best to copy/backup the outputs and logs to an s3 bucket for follow-up analysis\
-  11) It is possible to add an ebs volume as a shared directory - this can then be saved and available even after the pcluster is deleted. (?)
+   8) specify the name of an existing ebs volume to use as a shared directory  - this can then be saved and available even after the pcluster is deleted. (?)
+Is this volume shared across the cluster, how do we ensure the file permissions are set correctly for each user?

+  ### Managing the cluster
+  1) You can turn off the head node after stopping the cluster, as long as you restart it before restaring the cluster
+  2) The pcluster slurm queue system will create and destroy the compute nodes, so that helps reduce manual cleanup for the cluster.
+  3) It is best to copy/backup the outputs and logs to an s3 bucket for follow-up analysis

 ```
 pcluster configure pcluster -c /Users/lizadams/.parallelcluster/config
 ```